joomla-extensions/boilerplate/README.md

 ## Customizing

-To customize the boilerplate using your own name you need to take the following steps:
+To customize the project using your own name you need to take the following steps:

 1; Modify **package.json** and **webpack.config.js** to match your repository:

-- name
-- version
-- description
-- repository
-- url
-- homepage

-2; Do a **case-sensitive** replace on the following strings and replace them with your own name:

-- foo
-- foo-alias
-- Foo
-- FOO
-- Foo Desc
+2; Copy the sample **.env.dist** to .env, and customize the constants.

 ## Build Templates

+In the **build** directory, there are two folders that control the generation, and the release folder where the zip files of the extension are generated.

+- **Templates**, files where the constants are replaced
+- **Languages**, files where the constants are replaced

-In the build directory, the template files to generate manifest and language files are defined.
-They must be defined accordingly to generate the files for each extension.
+They must be defined accordingly to generate the files for each extension to the associated destination folder.

 ## Copyright